URparamount health includes rife machines Portable Ionizer Sticks Needak Rebounder trampoline Air Ionizer and more.

 Toll Free 1-877-389-6156

-Ashitaba Tincture is made from the same Ashitaba plant as the ASHITABA POWDER, which is a whole food containing the beneficial young leaves and stems of the "Longevity Herb".
-When you need an energy boost but don't have the time to make a cup of Ashitaba tea or a green drink using the powder use a few drops of this convenient Ashitaba Tincture.
+Ashitaba Tincture is made from the whole-food Ashitaba plant containing the beneficial young leaves and stems of the "Longevity Herb".
+When you need an energy boost use a few drops of this convenient Ashitaba Tincture under your tongue and hold it there 60-90 seconds to absorb right into your blood stream.
+You can also add the tincture to water, tea, smoothies or other food .

 It is particularly helpful when you have food poisoning or sinus trouble, and you can apply this Ashitaba extract topically on cuts, scrapes, acne, insect bites and even ulcers.